ABCD2024-TEAM/TofuSwap/README.md

 - Able to find similar items within Cantonese cuisine
 - Can like items, and will recommend items based on the similarity of the items

+## Technical Features
+- Applied a hybrid approach for similarity, using weighted Jaccard similarity and embedding-based similarity
+- Used Python Sentence Transformers, which includes Tensorflow and Keras

 ## How to contribute?
 Read `contribution.md`